 I like how Exposure X7 allows you to change the relative width between individual points.
-It is handy for those points where the background and subject easily fade into each other.
-This allows you to make more precise selections at these points and quick-click on the easily identifiable sections.
+It’s handy for those points where the background and subject easily fade into each other.
+This allows you to make more precise selections at these points and quickly click on the easily identifiable sections.

 Further, you can hold down the Alt key to freehand draw around your subject instead of point-to-point clicking.
 But it is best to use the freehand feature with a Wacom tablet or other touchscreen device.

 I put this new masking tool to the test with an image where the subject was a similar color to the background.
 For a quick-click mask, the program did exceptionally well.
 It identified the loose line I outlined.